Walter B. Beals

 Walter Burges Beals (July 21, 1876 – September 18, 1960) was an American judge who served on the Washington Supreme Court from 1928 to 1946 and again from 1947 to 1951.
-He served as the chief justice of the Washington Supreme Court from 1933-1935 and from 1945-1946.
+He served as the chief justice of the Washington Supreme Court from 1933 to 1935 and from 1945 to 1946.

 Early life and education

 Watler B. Beals was born July 21, 1876, in St. Paul, Minnesota.
 He was the son of James Burrill and Katherine (McMillan) Beals and a descendant of Roger Williams, founder of Rhode Island Colony.
 His family also included a chief justice of Rhode Island's supreme court, a chief justice of Minnesota's high court, and a senator from that state.

 Beals attended public schools in St. Paul, graduating from high school in 1895.
 He began law studies under an attorney's supervision, but ill health prompted his move to Bellingham, Washington.
 Within a year he became strong enough to work in a saw mill as a shingle weaver.
 In 1899, he entered the first class at the University of Washington School of Law (a classmate of Walter M. French and Vivian Carkeek), graduating with a bachelor of laws degree (LL.B.) in 1901.